PranavRao25/OS/OS.md

 Scheduling:

 1. First-In-First-Out Scheduling:
 	Queuing
 	Treats all processes equally
 	Starvation is not possible
 	No concept of urgent process priority
 	All are assigned a Queue ID to identify, service in order of ID

 2. Shortest-Job-First Scheduling:
 	Finish all the quickest jobs first
 	Has the lowest average waiting time
 	Utilitarian (Good for the group over individual) Multiple queues :
-	a.
-Express queue for very quick processes
+	1. Express queue for very quick processes
-	b.
-Normal queue for regular processes
+	2. Normal queue for regular processes

-3. Priority Scheduling:
+2. Priority Scheduling:
 	Assign Priority to jobs, based on urgency, or need, or their importance wrt other processes Priority Queue

 4. Round-Robin Scheduling:
 	Preemption - The ability for a process to halt its execution midway and allow other processes to be scheduled.
 	Once a process is done, the control passes to the next process (via PID) in a cyclic manner Thus the control passes through all of the processes in a preemptive manner Relay Scheduling

 Preemptive Scheduling Methods:
 From the POV of the processor,